-Bertha tunnel timeline: From conception to tunnel completion
+Tunnel timeline: From conception to tunnel completion to tolling

 Washington Gov. Christine Gregoire announces state will take down Alaskan Way Viaduct in 2012.

 State of Washington, King County, city of Seattle and Port of Seattle announce agreement to replace Alaskan Way Viaduct with bored underground tunnel.

 Governor Christine Gregoire signs measure authorizing $2.8 billion in state funds for tunnel project.